SusanaSEO/The-Truth-about-Vinho-Verde-Wines/README.md

 ### Prerequisites

-In order to run the core the following libraries are needed:
+In order to run the code the following libraries are needed:
 ```
 library(tidyverse)
 library(tidyr)